Domain Generalization in-the-Wild: Disentangling Classification from Domain-Aware Representations: Results and Discussion

 \subsection{Finetuning after unlearning}

 To further investigate the impact of potential domain contamination and to establish a more rigorously "unseen" evaluation, we applied the unlearning procedure detailed in Section \ref{unlearning} to the pretrained CLIP model.
 We then finetuned this "unlearned" model on ImageNet-1K and evaluated its performance.
 Table \ref{tab:imagenet} shows the accuracies on the ImageNet variant datasets.
+Full per-dataset accuracy details for all methods, both before and after unlearning, are provided in Appendix \ref{sec:accuracy_details}.
 For this analysis, we also include several end-to-end robust finetuning methods that add a linear classifier to CLIP.
 Due to their architecture, these specific baselines are evaluated only on the ImageNet variants as they cannot be adapted to datasets with different class labels.

 Our results show that robust end-to-end finetuning methods remain effective for datasets that are less OOD even after unlearning.
-For instance, MIRO \cite{cha2022domain} and Wise-FT \cite{wortsman2022robust_wise} outperform regular finetuning on ImageNet-V1, ImageNet-V2, and ImageNet-Sketch.
-However, consistent with the trends seen with the non-unlearned model, performance significantly drops on datasets with larger OOD scores, such as ImageNet-A and ImageNet-R. Similarly, PEFT methods show slight improvements over the unlearned zero-shot baseline on ImageNet-V1, V2, and Sketch, but their performance drops on ImageNet-A and R.
+For instance, MIRO \citep{cha2022domain} and Wise-FT \citep{wortsman2022robust_wise} outperform regular finetuning on ImageNet-V1, ImageNet-V2, and ImageNet-Sketch.
+To broaden our comparison, we also include other recent CLIP-based DG methods such as MMA \citep{yang2024mma} and LwEIB \citep{yang2025learning}, which similarly demonstrate that performance does not consistently generalize to more OOD datasets.
+However, consistent with the trends seen with the non-unlearned model, performance significantly drops on datasets with larger OOD scores, such as ImageNet-A and ImageNet-R. Similarly, PEFT methods show slight improvements over zero-shot on ImageNet-V1, V2, and Sketch, but their performance drops on ImageNet-A and R.

 Figure \ref{fig:all2} shows that the performance of all methods, even PEFT methods, further drops as OODness increases across target datasets when finetuning the unlearned model.
 If the unlearning process successfully reduced the knowledge of target-like domains, existing robust finetuning methods, which rely on the pretrained weights, would struggle on genuinely OOD data.
 These results suggest that our unlearning approach was effective in simulating a less contaminated starting point.